Perth-Artifactory/util/README.md

 ### Generate list of machine operators based on TidyHQ groups

 Formats a markdown table of approved operators based on whether a contact is in a configured TidyHQ group.

 Passing the special report name "all" will generate a report including a deduplicated list of all other reports.
+Specific groups can be excluded from this report by adding them to the special "exclude" group.

 #### Setup